lune-climate/lune-docs/docs/src/guides/one-percent-contribution-towards-carbon-removal.md

 ## Pre-requisites
 * Please ensure you have access to [Lune’s dashboard](https://dashboard.lune.co/).
-* Ensure that you have selected your desired [default Bundle Selection](https://dashboard.lune.co/settings/bundle-selection).
-Orders are going to be placed according to your default Bundle Selection ratios.
+* Ensure that you have selected your desired [default Project Bundle Selection](https://dashboard.lune.co/settings/bundle-selection).
+Orders are going to be placed according to your default Project Bundle Selection ratios.

 ## Overview
 Implementing this feature requires the following steps: